Why the pandemic left long-term scars on global job market

 Esther Montanez's housecleaning job at the Hilton Back Bay in Boston was a lifeline for her, a 31-year-old single mother with a 5-year-old son.

-The pay was steady and solid — enough to pay her bills and still have money left over to sock away savings for her child.
+The pay was steady and solid — enough to pay her bills and still have money left over to sock away for a savings account for her child.
+Montanez liked her co-workers and felt pride in her work.

-But when the pandemic slammed the U.S. economy a year ago, it swept away her job — and millions of others.
-Since then, Montanez has siphoned away money from her son’s savings to meet expenses.
-She's getting by on unemployment aid and, for the first time, has applied for food stamps.
+But when the viral pandemic slammed violently into the U.S. economy a year ago, igniting a devastating recession, it swept away her job, along with many tens of millions of others.
+Since then, in desperation, Montanez has siphoned away money from her son’s savings to help meet expenses.
+At Christmas, she turned to charities to provide presents for him.
+For now, she's getting by on unemployment aid and, for the first time, has applied for food stamps.

-Getting back the jobs lost to the pandemic is likely to prove a struggle.
+Getting it back could prove a struggle for her, along with millions of other unemployed people around the world.
 Even as viral vaccines increasingly promise a return to something close to normal life, the coronavirus seems sure to leave permanent scars on the job market.
-Millions of jobs lost likely won't come back — especially at employers that require face-to-face contact with consumers: Hotels, restaurants, retailers, entertainment venues.
+At least 30% of the U.S. jobs lost to the pandemic aren't expected to come back — a sizable proportion of them at employers that require face-to-face contact with consumers: Hotels, restaurants, retailers, entertainment venues.
+United Here, Montanez's union, says 75% of the 300,000 hospitality workers it represents remain out of work.

+The threat to workers in those occupations, many of them low-wage earners, marks a sharp reversal from the 2008-2009 Great Recession, when middle- and higher-wage construction, factory, office and financial services workers bore the brunt of job losses.

+No one knows exactly what the job market will look like when the virus finally ends its rampage.

+Will business travel fully rebound now that companies have seen the ease with which co-workers can collaborate on video platforms at far less cost?

+“Jobs are changing — industries are changing,’’ said Loretta Penn, chair of the Virginia Ready Initiative, which helps workers develop new skills and find new jobs.
+“We’re creating a new normal every day.’’

-If the habits that many picked up during the pandemic — working, shopping and enjoying entertainment from home — persist when the health threat has receded, demand for waiters, cashiers, front-desk clerks and ticket takers may never return to its previous highs.
+The habits that people have grown accustomed to in the pandemic — working, shopping, eating and enjoying entertainment from home — could prove permanent for many.
+Though these trends predated the virus, the pandemic accelerated them.
+Depending on how widely such habits stick, demand for waiters, cashiers, front-desk clerks and ticket takers may never regain its previous highs.

+The consultancy McKinsey & Co. estimates that the United States will lose 4.3 million jobs in customer and food service in the next decade.

-José María Barrero of Mexico’s ITAM Business School, Nick Bloom of Stanford University and Steven Davis of the University of Chicago have concluded that 32% to 42% of COVID-induced layoffs will be permanent.
+In a study, José María Barrero of Mexico’s ITAM Business School, Nick Bloom of Stanford University and Steven Davis of the University of Chicago concluded that 32% to 42% of COVID-induced layoffs will be permanent.

+The U.S. Labor Department, too, has tried to estimate the pandemic’s likely impact on the job market.
+Before taking the pandemic into account, the department last year projected that U.S. jobs would grow 3.7% between 2019 and 2029.

+Last month, it estimated that if the outbreak’s lasting economic effects were limited mainly to increased work from home, job growth over the 10 years would slow to 2.9%.

+But if the pandemic exerts a deeper, longer-lasting impact — with many consumers going less frequently to restaurants, movie theaters and shopping centers — job growth would slow to just 1.9%, the department predicted.
+In that worst-case scenario, the department estimated, employment would tumble 13% for waiters and waitresses, 14% for bartenders, 16% for fast food cooks and 22% for hotel desk clerks.

 The coronavirus recession has been especially cruel, victimizing people at the bottom of the pay scale.
-Lael Brainard, a Federal Reserve governor, said last month that the poorest 25% of American workers were facing “Depression-era rates of unemployment of around 23%’’ in mid-January — nearly quadruple the national jobless rate.
+Lael Brainard, one of the Federal Reserve's governors, said last month that the poorest 25% of American workers were facing “Depression-era rates of unemployment of around 23%’’ in mid-January — nearly quadruple the national jobless rate.

+The Fed also reported last month that employment in the lowest-paid jobs was running 20% below pre-pandemic levels.
+For the highest-paying jobs, by contrast, the shortfall was just 5%.

 Services workers had long been thought to be safe from the threats that menaced factory employment: Foreign competition and automation.
 But more and more, as employers have sought to save money in a time of uncertainty and to promote social distancing in the workplace, machines are reaching beyond the factory floor and into retail, restaurants and hotels.